vralle/html-bundler-webpack-plugin/README.md

 console.log(file); // img/image.416b7e1d.svg
 ```

-### Import SVG file as data URL.
+### Import SVG file as data URL

-The Bundler Plugin supports the `?inline` URL query to force load SVG file as a data URL.
+The Bundler Plugin supports the `?inline` URL query to force load SVG file
+as a data URL.

 > [!NOTE]
 > The `inline` query works independent of used module type.

 The `inline` query parameter supports values of encoding:

 - `base64` - default, import SVG as base64-encoded data URL
 - `escape` - import SVG as escaped data URL

-To import SVG as base64-encoded data URL, use the `?inline=base64` or `?inline` query.
+To import SVG as base64-encoded data URL, use the `?inline=base64`
+or `?inline` query.

 ```js
 import file from './image.svg?inline=base64';